folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

   - mod-source-record-manager
   - mod-source-record-storage
 You can look up the R2-2021 module versions in okapi-install.json.

-Apply the same steps as for the module descriptor of mod-pubsub to those of these 5 modules, but change only the value of KAFKA_HOST (they don't have OKAPI_URL as an env param).
+ Apply the same steps as for the module descriptor of mod-pubsub to these modules, but change only the value of KAFKA_HOST.

-3. Post the list of backend modules to deploy and enable.
+3. Deploy and enable the backend modules.
 Also, you can set the (tenantParameters)[https://github.com/folio-org/okapi/blob/master/doc/guide.md#install-modules-per-tenant] to load their sample and reference data.

+Start with mod-pubsub.
 First, simulate the run to see what will happen:
 ```
-curl -w '\n' -D - -X POST -H "Content-type: application/json" -d @okapi-install.json http://localhost:9130/_/proxy/tenants/diku/install?simulate=true\&preRelease=false
+curl -w '\n' -D - -X POST -H "Content-type: application/json" -d '[ { "id" : "mod-pubsub-2.3.3", "action" : "enable" } ]' http://localhost:9130/_/proxy/tenants/diku/install?simulate=true
 ```

 Then do
 ```
 curl -w '\n' -D - -X POST -H "Content-type: application/json" \
-  -d @okapi-install.json \
+  -d '[ { "id" : "mod-pubsub-2.3.3", "action" : "enable" } ]' \
   http://localhost:9130/_/proxy/tenants/diku/install?deploy=true\&preRelease=false\&tenantParameters=loadSample%3Dtrue%2CloadReference%3Dtrue
 ```

-This will take a long time (5 - 10 mins) to return because all of the Docker images must be pulled from Docker Hub.
+This will pull the Docker image from Docker Hub and spin up a container on your host.
 Progress can be followed in the Okapi log at /var/log/folio/okapi/okapi.log

 **Note**: You will have to replace ‘diku’ with the id of your tenant.